PatrickAlexander1/PatrickAlexander1.github.io/index.md

 </a>

 <!-- <div style="font-weight: bold; font-size: 0.9em">AUGUST 2024</div> -->
 An explanation of solving the equation of motion for the pendulum system.
-Understand the system by solvings with Newton's laws and the Lagrangian method.
+Understand the system by solving with Newton's laws and the Lagrangian method.
 ~~~